USEPA/WNTR/documentation/hydraulics.rst

 The EpanetSimulator can be used to run demand-driven hydraulic simulations using the EPANET 2 Programmer's Toolkit.
 The simulator can also be used to run water quality simulations, as described in :ref:`water_quality_simulation`.
-A hydraulic simulation using the EpanetSimulator is run using the following code.
+A hydraulic simulation using the EpanetSimulator is run using the following code:

 .. literalinclude:: ../examples/hydraulic_simulation.py
    :lines: 12-13